Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 ```

-This handler will listen for events from the child window, (**NOTE: make sure that if the origin of the message is not from your app then return**) if the child window asks for arguments we will send it the arguments needed to construct a `AzureCommunicationsCallAdapter`.
+This handler will listen for events from the child window. (**NOTE: make sure that if the origin of the message is not from your app then return**) If the child window asks for arguments, we will send it the arguments needed to construct a `AzureCommunicationsCallAdapter`.

 Finally on this screen we will add the `startNewWindow` handler to the widget so that it knows to create the new window.